 The game states it is suitable for ages 14+, and I guess that is because they assume younger children wouldn’t be accustomed to the full range of smells that teens and adults would be.
 That said, I see no real reason that they can’t have a go too provided they are properly supervised to make sure they use the cards properly.

 I think this game is pretty funny and we will definitely be getting it out to play with friends too.
-You can buy it for £19.99 at Argos right now, and I would recommend you pick it up as a silly gift for someone this Christmas!
+You can buy it for £24.99 on Amazon right now, and I would recommend you pick it up as a silly gift for someone this Christmas!
 Especially if you want to make sure they have a whiff of the Stank Cards 😉

-I was sent What’s That Smell? for the purposes of carrying out an honest review.
+I was sent the What’s That Smell? game for the purposes of carrying out an honest review.
 All words and opinions are my own.